 Asbestos In The Home

 For many individuals, exposure to asbestos happens on the job.
 For others, it can happen within their own home.
-Most houses built between 1940 and 1990 may contain asbestos in floor and ceiling tiles, roofing materials, pipe and duct insulation, attack insulation, piping, joint compound, stucco, and more.
+Most houses built between 1940 and 1990 may contain asbestos in floor and ceiling tiles, roofing materials, pipe, and duct insulation, attack insulation, piping, joint compound, stucco, and more.
 During the industrial revolution, asbestos was considered a “miracle mineral,” because it was affordable, fire-resistant, and had insulating properties.
 These things made asbestos seem perfect for the construction of residential homes across America.
 However, most of the manufactures knew at the time that these products would cause fatal cancer.

 See our Asbestos in the Home infographic to see where asbestos could be located in your older home.

 While many asbestos companies were aware of the dangers of asbestos, families had little to no clue about the hazards it posed to their health.
-Also, men, women, and children who live in homes built all those years ago are at risk for coming into contact with asbestos today.
+Also, men, women, and children who live in homes built all those years ago are at risk of coming into contact with asbestos today.

 How Asbestos Becomes a Hazard